Chechekhins/scParadise/docs/theory.rst

 .. _RMSE:
 Root Mean Square Error (RMSE)
 =============================
 **Root Mean Square Error (RMSE)** is a statistical measure used to assess the accuracy of a predictive model by quantifying the differences between predicted and observed values.
-It is particularly useful in regression analysis and various fields such as climatology, finance, and machine learning.
+It is particularly useful in regression analysis.
 In scParadise, RMSE serves as a quality metric for the performance of scEve models.

 RMSE is defined mathematically as the square root of the average of the squared differences between predicted values (y_pred) and actual values (y_true).